 Balancing hot and cold in the body, and balancing the patient and their environment are also important concepts in Curanderismo.
 However, healing is often linked to the expulsion of (the influence of) “evil spirits” or other supernatural forces, reversing a “curse,” and/or tackling the “loss of spirit” or “loss of soul.”

-Additionally, it’s often thought that Curanderos can enter other mental and spiritual dimensions where they can find solutions for the patient’s health or relational problems.
+Additionally, it’s often thought that Curanderos can enter other mental and spiritual dimensions where they can find solutions for the patient’s health or relational problems, for instance, by entering a trance state while under the influence of a Master Teacher Plant such as Ayahuasca.
 Another widespread belief is that Curanderos inherited their gift or learned it by being an apprentice of another Curandero.

 Curanderismo is thought to be a remedy for a very broad range of illnesses and discomforts, ranging from common physical ailments (indigestion, back pain, headaches, etc.) to psychological afflictions (emotional traumas, fear, depression, anxiety, etc.) and spiritual issues and diseases such as susto, espanto, mal de ojo, black magic, nightmares, to name a few.